Skip to main content

 Run

-Open source, MIT licensed, and built to outlast every proprietary editor that came before it.
+Open source, MIT licensed, and built to outlast every proprietary tool that came before it.
+LLVM for thought.